Am I required to file a Wisconsin Sales and Use Tax Return?

 Are extensions available if I can't file my Wisconsin return by the due date?

 You may request an extension of time to file:

 The department may grant you an additional month from the original due date of the return to file the return.
 The department will notify you if the extension is granted.
 However, if the tax is not paid by the original due date, the tax will be subject to 1% interest per month during the extension period and 1.5% interest per month thereafter.
-The retailer's discount is allowed if the taxes are paid on or before the expiration of any extension period, if one has been granted.
+The retailer's discount is allowed if the taxes are paid on or before the expiration of any extension period if an extension has been granted.

 How do I amend my sales and use tax return?